aws-samples/bobs-used-bookstore-serverless/README.md

 * In a terminal window navigate to the solution folder and run the command `cdk destroy --all`, or

-* Navigate to the CloudFormation dashboard in the AWS Management Console and delete all Bob's Used Books Serverless stacks.
+* Navigate to the CloudFormation dashboard in the AWS Management Console and delete all Bob's Used BookStore Serverless stacks.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.